SteeltoeOSS/Samples/Security/src/CloudFoundryJwtAuthentication/README.md

 At this point the app is up and running.
 To access it, you should use the app: [CloudFoundrySingleSignon][sso].

 [sso]: ../CloudFoundrySingleSignon

+---

+### See the Official [Steeltoe Security Documentation](https://steeltoe.io/docs/steeltoe-security) for a more in-depth walkthrough of the samples and more detailed information